JSv4/OCF-Docs-Test/docs/explainers/DesignPatterns.md

 **Here are a couple of concrete object composition examples:**

 1. The `ConversionTrigger` OCF Types like `AutomaticConversionOnConditionTrigger` and `ElectiveConversionOnConditionTrigger` are all composed from `ConversionTrigger`.
-The primitive can be found at [/schema/primitives/types/conversion_triggers/](/schema/primitives/types/conversion_triggers/) while the OCF Types composed from this primitive can be found in [/schema/types/conversion_triggers/](/schema/types/conversion_triggers/) [objects folder](/schema/objects).
+The primitive can be found at [/schema/primitives/types/conversion_triggers/](https://github.com/Open-Cap-Table-Coalition/Open-Cap-Format-OCF/tree/main/schema/primitives/types/conversion_triggers) while the OCF Types composed from this primitive can be found in [/schema/types/conversion_triggers/](https://github.com/Open-Cap-Table-Coalition/Open-Cap-Format-OCF/tree/main/schema/types/conversion_triggers).
-2. All OCF Objects must be composed of the [Object](/schema/primitives/objects/Object.schema.json) which ensures there is a required object id field on all OCF Objects.
+2. All OCF Objects must be composed of the [Object](../schema_markdown/schema/primitives/objects/Object.md) which ensures there is a required object id field on all OCF Objects.
 This can be found in `/schema/primitives/objects` as all objects in the `/schema/objects` folder will incorporate its properties.
-3. All of our transaction events must have properties listed in the [Transaction](/schema/primitives/transactions/Transaction.schema.json) schema.
-Then, different groups of transaction events share some common properties, and these are enforced by incorporating more specific primitives - e.g. all issues (whether of stock, plan securities, warrants or convertibles) must incorporate the properties set forth in [Acceptance](/schema/primitives/transactions/acceptance/Acceptance.schema.json) _in addition to the properties in Transaction_.
+3. All of our transaction events must have properties listed in the [Transaction](../schema_markdown/schema/primitives/objects/transactions/Transaction.md) schema.
+Then, different groups of transaction events share some common properties, and these are enforced by incorporating more specific primitives - e.g. all issues (whether of stock, plan securities, warrants or convertibles) must incorporate the properties set forth in [Acceptance](../schema_markdown/schema/primitives/objects/transactions/acceptance/Acceptance.md) _in addition to the properties in Transaction_.

 ### What's with the empty properties (e.g. {}) in your schemas?